mbeddr/mps-platform-docs/src/doc/docs/mbeddr/development_guide.md

 # Development Guide

-This document describes how the mbeddr team uses Git for contributing changes.
-The guide was written some years ago, so it might not reflect the workflow and guidelines of newer committers anymore.
+!!! warning "This document describes how the mbeddr team used Git for contributing changes in the past.
+The guide was written some years ago, so it might not reflect the workflow and guidelines of newer committers anymore."

 ## Commit messages